 Cleveland Construction was contracted as the design-builder to restore and enhance the notable characteristics of the Masonic Cleveland Auditorium while providing a revival to this historic entertainment venue.

-The renovations within main theater included repainting and carefully-restored plaster on the ceiling, new carpet, wood refinishing, and reupholstering 1,682 seats.
-Additional renovations included MEP improvements and LED lighting throughout the building, door hardware replacement, painting, tile repairs, and low voltage upgrades for venue equipment.
+The renovations within the main theater included repainting and carefully restoring plaster on the ceiling, installing new carpet, wood refinishing, and reupholstering 1,682 seats.
+Additional renovations included MEP improvements and LED lighting throughout the building, door hardware replacement, painting, tile repairs, and low-voltage upgrades for venue equipment.

-Life Safety improvements that were made throughout the building include egress doors, fire escape repairs, standpipe recertification, and lighting upgrades.
+Additionally, several Life Safety improvements were made throughout the building, including egress doors, fire escape repairs, standpipe recertification, and lighting upgrades.

-Exterior facade improvements included new storefront doors and egress lighting.
-Substantially cracked and missing bricks on the exterior were replaced to create a weather-tight building.
-Mortar tuckpointing technique was used to match the weathered brick hue and maintain the historic aesthetics of the building.
+Exterior façade improvements included new storefront doors and egress lighting.
+Substantially cracked and missing bricks on the exterior were replaced to create a weathertight building.
+Mortar tuckpointing was used to match the weathered brick hue and maintain the historic aesthetics of the building.